• Money

 There are ways other than entrepreneur-ing for a child to value money, and oftentimes, it’s the better option.
 Hourly work teaches young children a lot, such as developing vocational skills that will help them for the rest of their lives.
 Marshall Terrin owns a wellness center where he has his young daughter help out with clients getting set up and also assists in the sales department.

-Working in a public place teaches Marhsall’s daughter a lot about the value of her work and the money she receives.
-It also enhances her interest to want to work for the center in the future.
+Working in a public place teaches Marshall’s daughter a lot about the value of her work and the money she receives.
+It also enhances her interest in working for the center in the future.

 Share This